Definition of a Preposition

 150 Prepositions list in English with meanings and examples

-Top 150 Prepositions list in English with their meanings and examples are given in the below:
+Top 150 Prepositions list in English with their meanings and examples are given below:

 1. Abhorrent to